0x6B6/IPK1-OMEGA/README.md

   - `simple_test.sh`: A simple TCP SYN/UDP ICMP scanning test on a public network and localhost.
 In the case of localhost, the netcat tool is used to verify that the scanner correctly captures the opening of ports.
   - `nc_test.sh`: TCP SYN scan test of localhost using netcat to open specific ports and nmap for reference output, which will then be compared to the scanner output.
   - `tcp_test.sh`: A test focused on TCP SYN scanning of several different hosts on a public network that use both IPv4 and IPv6 addressing.
 Specifically, ports 21,22,53,80,443,110,143,3389 are scanned to verify the scanner's capabilities.
 The nmap tool serves as reference output in the test.
-  - `udp_test.sh`: Test zaměřený na UDP ICMP skenování několika různých hostů na veřejné síti, kteři využívají IPv4 i IPv6 adresování.
-Konkrétně jsou skenovány porty 53,161,123 pro ověřaení schopnosti skeneru.
-Nástroj nmap v testu slouží jako referenční výstup.
+  - `udp_test.sh`: A test focused on UDP ICMP scanning of several different hosts on a public network that use both IPv4 and IPv6 addressing.
+Specifically, ports 53,161,123 are scanned to verify the scanner's capabilities.
+The nmap tool serves as reference output in the test.

 The outputs of all test scripts, including the expected reference output (if the script has one, else its printed to STDOUT), are located in directories that correspond to the test name.
 If Nmap was used for reference output, it is compared to the actual scanner output to verify correct evaluation of the states of the scanned ports.